African Baule carving of

 nipples, standing on a circular base.
 Hands joined at the belly, framing

-were done to symbolize
+were done to represent an ancestor

-a mate or lover
+or a mate or lover

 It appears the left breast was once broken off and has been repaired,